dominicdoty/sshd_daily_update/README.md

 # sshd_daily_update
-A simple script that parses the auth log, fail2ban log, and runs rkhunter for emailing to an admin every morning.
+A simple script that provides a daily update for the system admin including:

-It provides analysis of the previous day's traffic, with output like this:
+* checks for available updates
+* auth log analysis (looking at ssh only)
+* fail2ban log analysis (looking for new bans)
+* daily run of rkhunter

+Example output:
 ```
+UPDATES:
+0 updates can be installed immediately.
+0 of these updates are security updates.

+LOG ANALYSIS:
 Analyzing logs from May 28 00:00:01 to May 28 23:59:59

 There were 2 successful login(s) from 1 account(s) and 1 IP address(es)